 Yes, this is part of promoting the farm and promoting agriculture.
 It should not require a special permit.
 If a tire store, a paint store, or any other business has a sale to sell its products the store does not need to go to the county to have a special sale permit.
 Why should this be any different?
+If you are going to over regulate the farmer you take up too much time and expense to deal with all the regulations and less time to deal with making a great experience and tests form modules.

-If you are going to over regulate the farmer you take up too much time and expense to deal with all the regulations and less time to deal with making a great experience and tasty farm products.
+regulations and less time to deal with making a great experience and tasty farm products.
 Start with the idea that the county wants to be an advocate for success of the farm and how can that happen as easily and quickly with the lowest cost possible and you will have a vibrant farm economy.
 It seems all too often it is about saying no rather than saying yes.